 Microfilm and microfiche are located behind the compact shelving on the Stacks Level.
 The microform reader is next to the Information Desk on the Main Level, where staff will be happy to help you.

-Music and spoken-word LP records, CDs and cassette tapes are also located outside of the Music Seminar Room on the Stacks Level.
+Music and spoken-word CDs are also located outside of the Music Seminar Room on the Stacks Level.
+LP records are located inside the Music Seminar Room.
 Ask at the Information Desk for assistance locating any needed materials.

 Our large DVD collection is held in closed storage.
 Place a hold on a title through the library catalog or ask to browse the collection at the Information Desk.